 - Former music director for Fisk Memorial United Methodist Church in Natick, Massachusetts

 - B.M., Boston Conservatory

 - M.M., Boston Conservatory

 In Their Own Words

 "Someone once told me that I had a reputation for being a hard teacher.
-I said, 'Good!
+I said, 'Good.
 I’m going to do all I can to keep it that way!'
-(Laughs.)
-There's a discipline that's required here; I ask students to be as disciplined as possible with their practicing.
+There's a discipline that's required here.
+I ask students to be as disciplined as possible with their practicing.
 It's important that they know that the study of voice is a lifelong commitment.
-On the other hand, I want them to have fun with it, and not get bogged down by the small stuff."
+On the other hand, I want them to have fun with it and not get bogged down by the small stuff."

 "I just love the 'light bulb' moments.
-For instance, yesterday someone was having a hard time belting in a particularly difficult place in a piece.
+For instance, one day someone was having a hard time belting in a particularly difficult place in a piece.
 We talked about some options—just worked our way through it—and it worked.
-It's little moments like those that are just great."
+It's little moments like those that are great."